boom-army/docs/content/en/blog/build-diary-12/index.md

 contributors: ["Harkl"]
 ---

-While the market has been on fire, I've been quietly getting on with building.
 Here's the things Boom has delivered since the last update.

 ### Updated the entire Candy Machine v2 platform